netdata/netdata/web/README.md

 ![Screenshot of the system CPU chart in the Netdata dashboard](https://user-images.githubusercontent.com/1153921/62720972-0b8a8e80-b9c0-11e9-930b-4829f7b17cfd.png)

 Netdata displays a chart's name in parentheses above the chart.
 For example, if you navigate to the system CPU chart, you'll see the label: **Total CPU utilization (system.cpu)**.
 In this case, the chart's name is `system.cpu`.
-Netdata derives the name from the chart's [context](#contexts)
+Netdata derives the name from the chart's [context](#contexts).

 ### Dimensions

-A **dimension** is a value that gets shows on a chart.
+A **dimension** is a value that gets shown on a chart.
 The value can be raw data or calculated values, such as percentages, aggregates, and more.

 Charts are capable of showing more than one dimension.
 Netdata shows these dimensions on the right side of the chart, beneath the date and time.
 Again, the `system.cpu` chart will serve as a good example.